maryjlchen/academic-kickstart/content/authors/admin/_index.md

 I develop materials and design processes to solve problems - whether it be improving the blood compatibility of affordable biomedical devices, developing strategies to increase energy storage capacity, or optimizing the performance of sustainable catalysts.

 I obtained both my Bachelor's degree in Nanotechnology Engineering and my Master's degree in Chemical Engineering from the University of Waterloo.
 During my studies, I gained practical experience in a broad range of research areas, including catalysis, thin films, composite materials, medical sensors, and energy storage.

+I also have science advocacy experience as a conference organizer of the Waterloo Nanotechnology Conference and as a board member of AV-MAVT, scientific staff association for the Department of Mechanical and Process Engineering at ETH Zurich.

 I am now part of CMASLab at ETH Zurich, where I am conducting my PhD on the development of material systems, processing technologies, and fabrication routes for novel polymeric heart valve implants.